cellml/libcellml/docs/reference/sectionA_definitions.rst

    #.
 The following paragraph applies only to character information
-      items which are the direct child of an element information item in a CellML namespace, or in the MathML namespace.
+      items which are the direct child of an element information item in a :term:`CellML namespace`, or in the MathML namespace.

       Inserting or removing character information items that consist entirely of whitespace characters, changing the number of whitespace